Venture capital: Financing

 Because there are no public exchanges listing their securities, private companies meet venture capital firms and other private-equity investors in several ways, including warm referrals from the investors' trusted sources and other business contacts; investor conferences and symposia; and summits where companies pitch directly to investor groups in face-to-face meetings, including a variant known as "Speed Venturing", which is akin to speed-dating for capital, where the investor decides within 10 minutes whether he wants a follow-up meeting.
 In addition, some new private online networks are emerging to provide additional opportunities for meeting investors.

 This need for high returns makes venture funding an expensive capital source for companies, and most suitable for businesses having large up-front capital requirements, which cannot be financed by cheaper alternatives such as debt.
 That is most commonly the case for intangible assets such as software, and other intellectual property, whose value is unproven.
 In turn, this explains why venture capital is most prevalent in the fast-growing technology and life sciences or biotechnology fields.

-If a company does have the qualities venture capitalists seek including a solid business plan, a good management team, investment and passion from the founders, a good potential to exit the investment before the end of their funding cycle, and target minimum returns in excess of 40% per year, it will find it easier to raise venture capital.
+If a company does have the qualities venture capitalists seek including a substantial business plan, a good management team, investment and passion from the founders, a potential to exit the investment before the end of their funding cycle, and target minimum returns in excess of 40% per year, it will find it easier to raise venture capital.